Planet Deadly

 Chagan nuclear test – Russia, 1965

 The 1965 Chagan nuclear explosion was part of Russia’s Nuclear Explosions for the National Economy program.
 The idea was to use nuclear explosions for peaceful civil engineering projects.
-The 140 kiloton explosion created a 100 metes (328 ft) deep lake and dammed a nearby river.
+The 140 kiloton explosion created a 100 meters (328 ft) deep lake and dammed a nearby river.

 Nevada nuclear explosion